-Pano I. Karatassos is executive chef of Kyma, Atlanta’s most exciting Greek restaurant concept.
-A celebrated young talent in the culinary industry, he has made significant contributions to his family’s business, Buckhead Life Restaurant Group, and to fine dining throughout the country.
+Pano I. Karatassos is executive chef of Kyma, Atlanta’s most exciting Greek restaurant concept, and is the executive corporate chef of the family business, Buckhead Life Restaurant Group.

 Prior to assuming his current role, Chef Karatassos worked at prestigious restaurants around the U.S. He spent one year as saucier under Thomas Keller at the Michelin 3-star French Laundry in the Napa Valley and two years as saucier for Chef Jean-Georges Vongerichten at the Michelin 3-star Jean-Georges in New York City.
 He then spent two and a half years under Eric Ripert at the Michelin 3-star Le Bernardin, also in New York City, where he completed every kitchen station and finished as tournant.
 Prior to his training in California and New York, Chef Karatassos learned the fundamentals of cooking in his father’s Atlanta, GA restaurants, from Pano’s & Paul’s to The Fish Market at Lenox Square to 103 West.
 He earned his degree in hospitality management from Florida International University in 1993 and in culinary arts from The Culinary Institute of America in 1996.